benjaminbtrance/lost-pet-finder/README.md

 ## Description

 “Pet Fetch” is an application that focuses on finding your beloved furry or non-furry friends.
 It allows the user to create an account and post the information about their missing pet friend(s).
 The user can create a report indicating the type, color, name and last known location of the pet, along with the user contact information.
+Users can view reports on the interactive map and search by typing in a state, city or address.

 ## Table of Contents